-- To meet Level 1, all critical requirements must be met.
-Critical requirements are identified in this document by a green mark ( > in the "critical" column. - To meet Level 2, all requirements of the standard benchmark must be met.
+- To meet the level 1, all critical requirements must be met.
+Critical requirements are identified in this document by a green mark ( ) in the "critical" column. - To meet level 2, all requirements of the standard benchmark must be met.

 Guidance notes